-I’m pleased to announce that Maker’s Table has been awarded Best Writing on a Wine Blog in the 2015 Wine Blog Awards.
+I’m pleased to announce that Maker’s Table has again been shortlisted in the categories of Best Writing and Best Blog Post of the Year in the Wine Blog Awards.

 Now in their tenth year, the awards highlight the best self-published writing about wine online.
 Judges selected finalist work demonstrating a command of the field, originality, insight, and entertainment, then put that slate to a public vote, open through June 13, 2016.

 In 2015, Maker’s Table won for Best Writing and was also tapped as a finalist for Best Post (I was also previously a finalist in 2012 and 2013).